Robert C. Byrd Biotechnology Science Center (Marshall University): History

 The Biotechnology Science Center was one of two buildings proposed north of 3rd Avenue.
 The other, still in planning stages, will house the College of Information Technology, the Center for Environmental and Geotechnical Applied Sciences, a development center and a visualization resource center.
 The latter will host students and faculty who work on three-dimensional modeling, animation and simulation technologies, and would complement the Biotechnology Science Center and the new engineering program at the university.
-The $35 million structure would also include an incubator for startup businesses for the biotechnology field.
+The $35 million structure would also include an incubator for startup businesses in the biotechnology field.